gerald1248/operator-antipattern-slides/slides/slides.md

 <small>Adam Jacob, <a href="https://changelog.com/shipit/126">Kubernetes is an anti-platform</a>, Ship It (18 October 2024)</small>

 <aside class="notes">From the developer's perspective, it's worth highlighting Adam Jacob's point.
-He is of course DevOps royalty and also not averse to Kubernetes normally.
+He is of course DevOps royalty and also not averse to Kubernetes generally.
 What he says here is important.</aside>

 # User experience {bgcss=sg10}
 Let's take a look at the Kubernetes Prometheus Stack README.